-A course in the operation of general shop safety as well as the operation of power machinery which includes instruction and practice in the safe operation of lathes, drill presses, power saws, and vertical mills.
+This course provides instruction of general shop safety as well as the operation of power machinery which includes instruction and practice in the safe operation of lathes, power saws, drill presses, and vertical mills.
 Two hours lecture and eight hours laboratory per week.
 Credit, six semester hours.